raitako-1/static-feed/README.md

 ### Publishing your feed

-To publish your feed, go to the script at `scripts/publishFeedGen.ts` and fill in the variables at the top.
-Examples are included, and some are optional.
-To publish your feed generator, simply run `yarn publishFeed`.
+To publish your feed generator, simply run `pnpm run publishFeed`.

-To update your feed's display data (name, avatar, description, etc.), just update the relevant variables and re-run the script.
+To update your feed's display data (name, avatar, description, etc.), just re-run the script.

 After successfully running the script, you should be able to see your feed from within the app, as well as share it by embedding a link in a post (similar to a quote post).

+There is also an `pnpm run unpublishFeed` that does the opposite of these.

 ## Running the Server

-Install dependencies with `yarn` and then run the server with `yarn start`.
+Install dependencies with `pnpm i` and then run the server with `pnpm run dev`.
 This will start the server on port 3000, or what's defined in `.env`.
 You can then watch the firehose output in the console and access the output of the default custom ALF feed at [http://localhost:3000/xrpc/app.bsky.feed.getFeedSkeleton?feed=at://did:example:alice/app.bsky.feed.generator/whats-alf](http://localhost:3000/xrpc/app.bsky.feed.getFeedSkeleton?feed=at://did:example:alice/app.bsky.feed.generator/whats-alf).

 ## Some Details